dsdrv2358/computerGame2/README.md

-Created in react native using expo app
+Created in react native using expo app with Node.js